-In this section we focus on Vignette Full-Time which depicts a set-up where the partners share the same working arrangements: they work the same number of hours per week and earn the same amount of money.
+In this section we focus on Vignette Full-Time which depicts a set-up where the partners share the same working situation: they work the same number of hours per week and earn the same amount of money.
+At the aggregate level, Table 6 shows the distribution of perceived social norms and the elicited social norms for the three allocations of household tasks.
+The elicited social norm is that of appropriateness of the equal contribution to household chores, when partners are ex-ante equal in the labor market.
+While any departure from equal contribution is perceived as socially inappropriate; we elicit norms